qgrid/qgrid.github.io/source/feature/data-rows.md

 ---
 title: Data Rows
 group: Features
-order: 2
+order: 0
 ---

-There are a few ways to fill in the q-grid with data rows.

-## [Rows] Input

-Any array of objects can be directly bind to the q-grid `rows` attribute.
-If `observables` are used don't forget to add `async` pipe.
+Any array of objects can be directly bind to the q-grid `rows` attribute, if `observable` is used don't forget to add `async` pipe.

 ```typescript
 @Component({